 Should you feel you have cause for complaint, we would ask you to register this complaint in one of the following ways:

-- By completing a complaints form and handing it to your Debt Coach or by posting it to your caseworkers at our Head Office in Bradford.
-These forms are available from all CAP Debt Centres and can be downloaded from this website.
+- By completing a complaints form and handing it to your CAP Job Clubs Coach, or by posting it to the CAP Job Clubs team at our Head Office in Bradford.

-- Register a verbal complaint either with your Debt Coach or with any other member of staff at Christians Against Poverty.
+- Register a verbal complaint either with your CAP Job Clubs Coach or with a member of the CAP Job Clubs team or with any other member of staff at Christians Against Poverty.

 Once you have registered your complaint we will deal with it as follows:

-Stage One - You will be invited to discuss the complaint with the line manager of the member of Christians Against Poverty about whom the complaint is made.
+Stage one - You will be invited to discuss the complaint with a member of the CAP Job Clubs team.
 This will be done within five working days of the complaint being received.

 To download this complaints procedure as a leaflet click here.